Dealer Pay Plan Litigation Attorney and Lawyer for Suing Car Dealerships

 - Are there extra costs in the car cost?

 - Is the dealer increasing the vehicle cost in violation of the pay plan?

 The car dealers also do this with the aftermarkets, such as GAP and etch.
 As an example, the acquisition cost might be $45 but the commission is based on a product price of $100 or higher.
 THERE IS NO DISCLOSURE AT ALL.
 What if the dealer principal owns the GAP company or has an interest in the GAP or aftermarket (warranty) company?

-Jonathan Rudnick Esq is currently litigating cases in Illinois and also Washington State for employees on a class action basis:
+Jonathan Rudnick Esq is currently litigating class action cases in Illinois and also Washington State for employees on a class action basis: